-Since some of our notes payable and non-current borrowings bear variable interest rate, changes in interest rates cause cash flow risks.
-As of December 31, 2015, our Notes payable series D in a principal amount of NIS 543 million, and our borrowing in a principal amount of NIS 152 million bear variable rates of interest.
+Since one of our notes payable bear variable interest rate, changes in interest rates cause cash flow risks.
+As of December 31, 2017, our Notes payable series D in a principal amount of NIS 435 million bear variable rates of interest.